Long before the Savannah Bananas toured the country, a different comedy sports team washed ashore on Gilligan's Island

 How TV's youngest exec delivered this slam dunk.

 In 1980, Brandon Tartikoff was the president of NBC Entertainment.
 At the time, he was just 30 years old, making Tartikoff the youngest big kahuna in television history.
 The world was his oyster.
 It was a short ladder to the top.
 In '76, he was a program director at ABC.
 The following year, Dick Ebersol brought Tartikoff over to NBC in hopes of rescuing the network's failing comedy programming.
-Following the much-reported "rural purge," NBC struggled to find a new identity and hoped the young executive could bring them out from behind ABC and CBS.
+Following the much-reported "rural purge," NBC struggled to find a new identity and hoped Tartikoff could help the network escape from behind ABC and CBS.

-Were things really that simple for Tartikoff the wunderkind?
+Were things really that simple for Tartikoff, the gifted youngster?

 Watch Gilligan's Island on MeTV!